silviot/edx-platform-wiki/Opaque-Keys.md

 A `Location` is both a `DefinitionKey` and a `UsageKey`. `Location`s identify a particular module within a course; they also know about the module's XBlock scope.

-An `AssetKey` supports static assets.
-Typically these are uploaded by course authors through Studio.
+An `AssetKey` supports static assets such as pictures, pdfs, and mp3s uploaded by course authors through Studio.

 The classes `SlashSeparatedCourseKey` and `Location` both have the `to_deprecated_string` method and `from_deprecated_string` classmethod.
 This method enables users to serialize and deserialize the CourseKey in the old-style "org/course/run" format and the `Location` in the `i4x://org/course/category/id` format.